2016-2017 B.F.A. Auditions & Interviews

-- Vocal: 32-64 bars preferably from a musical (no opera, please).
+- Vocal: 32-64 bars preferably from a musical.
 An accompanist will be provided.
-Please bring your sheet music.
+Please bring your sheet music in a binder or with pages taped together.
 Singing a cappella or with a taped accompaniment will not be permitted.

 - Movement (Dance and Stage Combat): This audition will be utilized to assess dance and movement placement.
 A short dance combination will be taught, followed by a master class in stage combat.
 Please wear standard dance attire or clothing that permits ease of movement, as well as appropriate footwear (athletic sneakers for stage combat).

 All applicants for the B.F.A.
-Performance program are required to submit a current headshot or photo and resume.
+Performance program are required to submit a current headshot/photo and resume.

 Video Auditions may be submitted the following ways:

-- DVD - sent to Adriano Gatto, Niagara University Theatre, 11 Vincentian Drive, Niagara University, N.Y.
+- DVD - Sent directly to Adriano Gatto, Niagara University Theatre, 11 Vincentian Drive, Niagara University, N.Y.
 14109.

-- ONLINE - the audition files may be emailed directly to email@example.com.
-Students may also post the audition on YouTube or another online site and email the link to the address above
+- ONLINE - The audition files may be emailed directly to firstname.lastname@example.org.
+Students may also post the video audition on YouTube or another online site and email the link to the address above

 Design & Production Applicant Requirements